Best 9-Inch Angle Grinder Review

 Makita GA9020S Angle Grinder

-This angle grinder is not shy on power and with 6,600 revolutions per minute, it’s a really impressive power tool.
+Not shy on power, the Makita GA9020S angle grinder spins at up to 6,600 revolutions per minute and can be worked hard before beginning to overheat.
 The raw speed that this disk generates helps with performance and makes this is one of the best angle grinders for welders, fabricators and stonemasons.

 DeWalt DWE490 230mm Angle Grinder